eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When requested, the RuntimeFacade replaces a workload by:
 * request the wrapped runtime to delete the old workload
-* request the wrapped runtime to create a workload with the new config(incl. starting the state checker monitoring it)
 * start the WorkloadControlLoop waiting for commands for that workload
+* request the create of the workload with the new config by sending a create command to the WorkloadControlLoop
 * return a new workload object containing a WorkloadCommandChannel to communicate with the WorkloadControlLoop

 Comment: